Cost breakdown

 People are paying more of their health costs these days.
-It’s no wonder there is a lot of interest in keeping these costs down.
+It’s no wonder there’s a lot of interest in keeping these costs down.

-There may be times when you decide to visit a doctor or hospital not in the Aetna network.
-Some plans cover out-of-network care only in an emergency — otherwise, you are responsible for the full cost.
+There may be times when you decide to visit a doctor or hospital not in the Aetna® network.
+Some plans cover out-of-network care only in an emergency.
+Otherwise, you’re responsible for the full cost.
 For plans that do cover out-of-network care, you’ll usually pay more than if you stayed in the network.

 See how much less it can cost to stay in network

 Some of our health plans pay for out-of-network services.
 Other plans do not (except in an emergency).
-The example below is for insurance plans that pay for out-of-network services.
+This example is for insurance plans that pay for out-of-network services.

-These plans pay for out-of-network services based on an “allowed” amount.
-Most Aetna health insurance plans determine the allowed amount based on what Medicare would pay, or on a “reasonable” amount.
-Your plan documents will tell you how your plan determines the allowed amount.
+These plans pay for out-of-network services based on a “recognized charge” or an “allowed” amount.
+Your plan documents will tell you how your plan determines the recognized charge or allowed amount.

-This example shows you how out-of-pocket costs are calculated if you stay in network versus going out of network for the same care.
+This example shows you how we calculate out-of-pocket costs if you stay in network versus going out of network for the same care.

 The doctor bill is $825.
 For doctors in our network, we’ve contracted a price of $500 for this type of visit.
 This is all the doctor can collect.
 So you get a $325 discount at the start.